Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

-Even if you don’t follow baseball, you are likely familiar with New York’s two Major League teams, but New York's opportunities to root, root, root for the home (or away-from-home) team extend beyond New York City's Mets and Yankees.
+Even if you don’t follow baseball, you are likely familiar with New York’s two Major League teams, but opportunities to root, root, root for the home (or away-from-home) team extend beyond New York City's Mets and Yankees.
 You may be closer than you think to a ballpark and an unforgettable day exploring New York.

 Before and after the game: Just two blocks from the stadium is the Pierce-Arrow Museum with an impressive collection of automobiles and other vehicles from the 1900s to the 1960s.
 Even closer is the Black Button Distilling Tasting Room and Bottle Shop where you can learn the process behind their craft spirits (made with local NY grains), and yes, you can try them.
 A quick drive north takes you to Anchor Bar, where the Buffalo wing—the ultimate snack for sports fans—was invented back in 1964.